Skip to content

 What insurance do California restaurants need?

-Most California restaurants need General Liability (for customer injuries and property damage), Property Insurance (for equipment and buildout), and Workers' Compensation (if you have employees).
-If you serve alcohol, you also need Liquor Liability.
-Many restaurants bundle GL and Property into a Business Owners Policy (BOP) for cost savings, and for eligible restaurants liquor liability can ride on the same policy with one carrier and monthly billing.
+Most need general liability (customer injuries and property damage), property insurance (equipment and buildout), and workers' compensation if you have employees.
+If you serve alcohol, liquor liability too.
+Many restaurants bundle GL and property into a BOP, and for eligible restaurants liquor liability can ride on the same policy with one carrier and monthly billing.

 How much does restaurant insurance cost?

-Restaurant insurance typically costs $2,000-$8,000/year depending on your revenue, location, alcohol sales percentage, and claims history.
-A basic BOP starts around $1,200/year for small cafes, while full-service restaurants with liquor liability and workers' comp might pay $5,000-$8,000/year total.
+Typically $2,000 to $8,000 per year depending on revenue, location, alcohol sales percentage, and claims history.
+A basic BOP starts around $1,200 per year for small cafes, while full-service restaurants with liquor liability and workers' comp might pay $5,000 to $8,000 total.

 Do I need liquor liability if I only serve beer and wine?

-Can I get liability, property, and liquor liability from one carrier?
+Can I get liability, property, and liquor from one carrier?

 Often, yes.
-For eligible restaurants we place a single package policy that combines general liability, property, and liquor liability with one carrier, one renewal date, and monthly billing available.
+For eligible restaurants we place a single package policy combining general liability, property, and liquor liability with one carrier, one renewal date, and monthly billing available.
 One policy means no coverage gaps between carriers and one point of contact when you have a claim.

 Often, yes.
 We regularly place new ventures (under 12 months old) and restaurants in high-risk fire zones.
 These situations require more underwriting review, and every placement is subject to carrier underwriting, but we work with markets that consider risks others decline.